Why Retail CFOs Need to Understand the Supply Chain

 Driving efficiency and increasing revenue in this ever-changing environment means a constant pull in multiple directions.
 So how can the CFO create change, improve the operating ratios and minimize risks for the business?

-It’s a tough time to be a CFO, with huge pressures coming from competitors, customers and even partners within the business.
-And it’s not just external competition businesses face but also that from their own different retail channels; products sold online versus those offered in-store.
+Its a tough time to be a CFO, with huge pressures coming from competitors, customers and even partners within the business.
+And its not just external competition businesses face but also that from their own different retail channels; products sold online versus those offered in-store.

 Driving efficiency and increasing revenue in this ever-changing environment means a constant pull in multiple directions.
 So how can the CFO create change, improve the operating ratios and minimize risks for the business?